 Who would have thought that there is a museum dedicated to Ginger Bread?
 Well in Alsace such things exist.
 Visiting a Ginger Bread museum is certainly one of the unique things to do in Alsace.
 This amazing Alsace museum is in Gertwiller.

-The museum guides you through 5 different fun themed gingerbread worlds of Alsace.
-You will move through the Attic which explains you the history of Alsatian Gingerbread.
+The museum guides you through 5 different fun-themed gingerbread worlds of Alsace.
+You will move through the Attic which explains to you the history of Alsatian Gingerbread.
 In all these worlds you will be guided by The Manele (French for a Gingerbread Man).

 As you exit the Gingerbread museum you enter the shop which sells the Alsatian Gingerbread.
 You will find Gingerbread in all shapes, sizes and flavours.
 You will also find other regional specialities, such as wine, beer, jams, biscuits and more.